Rishi Sunak ditching manifesto vow on pensions triple lock ‘should trigger election’

 Do you want a general election now?

 “The 2019 manifesto they stood on can’t be delivered,” said the shadow health secretary.
-“They are breaking promises left right and centre.
+“They are breaking promises left, right and centre.

 “So our new prime minister has no mandate for the programme he intends to carry out.